-Transferring a liquor license in Michigan is possible, but can be a complex process due to the state’s liquor license laws.
-There many details that must be followed and mistakes are easy to make if you don’t know exactly what you’re doing.
+Transferring a liquor license in Michigan is possible, but it can be a complex process due to the state’s liquor license laws.
+Many rules, laws, and details must be followed, and mistakes are easy to make if you don’t know exactly what you’re doing.

 In the state of Michigan, there are three parties that must be involved in the transfer of a liquor license: the seller, the buyer, and the State.
 In Michigan, the State does not have ownership of the license in any way once a private party takes possession of it, but it plays an integral role in overseeing the purchase and transfer of liquor licenses.
 Here are the steps in the process:

-In addition to the forms and the inspection fee, any applicants who are requesting to have a liquor license transferred to them but have never been licensed through the Michigan Liquor Control Commission must submit their fingerprints through the Livescan fingerprinting process.
+Along with the forms and the inspection fee, any applicants who are going to own 10% or more of the interest in the license must submit their fingerprints through the Livescan fingerprinting process.

-Another document that is required when transferring a liquor license is a purchase agreement.
-This document must be signed by both parties, the party transferring the license and the one who the license is being transferred to.
-Additionally, the document must detail the transfer of the percentage interest of the liquor license.
-Specifically, the amount of interest being transferred must be indicated in this document.
+Another document required when transferring a liquor license is a purchase agreement.
+The agreement must be signed by both the party transferring the license and the recipient of the license.
+Additionally, the agreement must detail the amount of interest being transferred.

-Once all the documents and fingerprints have been submitted, the Licensing Division will review the application and all relevant documents that were submitted for the transfer.
-Once everything is received, the Licensing Division will submit the request to the Enforcement Division for investigation.
-The Enforcement Division will contact the applicant to set up an interview with the applicant and the party transferring the license.
-The investigator will review the purchase agreement, any financial documents, any property documents, and any other relevant items or papers involving the liquor license transfer.
+Once all documents and fingerprints have been submitted, the Licensing Division will review the submission.
+The Licensing Division will then submit the request to the Enforcement Division for investigation.
+The Enforcement Division will contact the applicant to set up an interview with the applicant and the license transferee.
+The investigator will review the purchase agreement, any financial documents, any property documents, and any other relevant items involving the liquor license transfer.

-Once the interview has concluded, the Enforcement Division will prepare a report.
-The Licensing Division then reviews this report and the request is prepared for the Commission.
-The Commission then schedules a license meeting, where they will decide if they are going to approve or deny the application.
-Once the Commission makes a decision, the file is returned to the Licensing Division for final processing.
+Once the interview has been completed, the Enforcement Division will prepare a report.
+The Licensing Division reviews this report and a request is prepared for the Commission.
+The Commission then schedules a license meeting to decide if the application will be approved or denied.
+Once a decision is made, the file is returned to the Licensing Division for final processing.

 At Shinners & Cook, we have significant experience assisting clients with liquor license transfers.
 We can assist you with all aspects of the transfer, from dealing with the city to negotiating with the other party.
 Our goal is to make this process as easy and quick as possible for you.
-Contact Shinners & Cook today for a consultation.
+Contact us today for a consultation.